dlang/DIPs/DIPs/DIP1NNN-MVF.md

 // Module implementation
 ```

-These new compiler features will give early adopters the ability to either opt-in or opt-out of the safe-by-default feature before either action becomes compulsory.
+Although not absolutely necessary, these new compiler features will give early adopters the ability to either opt-in or opt-out of the safe-by-default feature before either action becomes compulsory.

 A changelog entry detailing said features will accompany the release in which they appear.